michaelnisi/troubled/data/posts/2018/podest.md

   "image": "img/podest_large_card.png"
 }

-Promoting my new podcast app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
-Searching for the term “podcast”, I face a wall of podcast players.
-I came for glory, I mumble, stuffing my hard work into these saturated shelves.
-This choir of apps doesn’t ask for another unique selling proposition, or does it?
+Promoting my new app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
+Searching for the term “podcast”, I face a wall of similar looking apps.
+I came for glory, I mumble, stuffing the fruit of my hard work into these saturated shelves.
+Arguably, this choir doesn’t scream for another voice, purring its unique selling proposition.

 #### I love podcasts